checko/mdless/NEXT_STEPS.md

 - Colored TTY rendering in interactive mode via `--theme`.
 - Search match highlighting with underline; basic cache invalidation on reflow.
 - Tests for renderer highlights and CLI theme argument parsing.
+- Inline styles preserved in interactive layout using `LayoutStyled`.